fetchai/agents-aea/docs/oracle-demo.md

 aea add-key fetchai fetchai_connection_private_key.txt --connection
 ```

-Finally, certify the key for use by the connections that request that:
+Finally, certify the keys for use by the connections that request them:
 ``` bash
 aea issue-certificates
 ```